-Figure 5: CA Lifeline participation and share of population under poverty line (2021)
+Figure 5: CA Lifeline participation and share of population under poverty line (2021). (authors' calculations based on CPUC data)

 The data also show a correlation between CA Lifeline participation rates and lack of internet connectivity.
 In figure 6, participation rate is plotted against the share of households without Internet.
 There is a modest statistically significant correlation between CA Lifeline uptake and the share of unconnected households ( $R^2$ =0.15).
 Thus, PUMAs with more households without internet connection show greater Lifeline participation.